Ben Harms: Life and career

 Ben Harms and G&H Studios in 2009 carved the King's Beasts for the newly restored Chapel Court Garden at Hampton Court for the celebration of King Henry VIII's 500th anniversary of his accession to the throne.
 The beasts were originally standing in the garden and throughout the palace including the moat bridge.
 They were originally created on commission by the king to celebrate his marriage to Jane Seymour in 1536.
 They were all destroyed in the reign of King William III.
 Several beasts were recarved and mounted along the moat bridge in 1911 but were not painted as they were originally.
 In 2009, Patrick Baty was commissioned to investigate the original beasts and colours.
 The carvings and colours were recreated from existing paintings of the garden.
 Harms worked closely with acclaimed landscape architect Todd Longstaffe-Gowan to restore the gardens to their former glory.

-Ben and G&H Studios have just completed prestigious work at Strawberry Hill House in Twickenham, and St Peter's Catholic Church in Gloucester.
-Harms continued to produce amazing carvings across the world but also started a studio dedicated to his second love, Kenpo Karate.
-Along with his son Steve Harms he opened Kenpo Uk taking part in events such as the world LTKKA championships in Dublin.
+Ben and G&H Studios have just completed work at Strawberry Hill House in Twickenham, and St Peter's Catholic Church in Gloucester.
+Harms continued to produce carvings across the world but also started a studio dedicated to his second love, Kenpo Karate.
+Along with his son Steve Harms, he opened Kenpo Uk taking part in events such as the world LTKKA championships in Dublin.
 Harms was a second-degree black belt and so is Steve.
 Harms also opened a site for his kenpo at www.kenpouk.com.